 Can you put telescopic dentures to mobile teeth?

 Yes, telescopic dentures can even be used on slightly mobile teeth where most dentists would actually extract those teeth for a full denture or implants.
 That is not necessary with telescopic dentures.
 So it’s a double advantage here because it’s more cost-effective as opposed to All-on-4 or other implant solutions, so you don’t need implant surgery when you have a few teeth.

 Because the plate itself is made from Chrome Cobalt, which is a high bio-compatible material, it’s accepted by the body and not rejected.
 This has been used in dentistry and medicine for many decades.
 In telescopic dentures it’s been used since 1982 and it’s a good strong material.
 The actual teeth are made out of composite, so the colour can be made to suit or match any desired colour.

 The cone crown is made from a variety of materials including cast stainless steel and zirconia.
 A secondary crown made of the same material is designed to frictionally fit intimately over the cone crown and is incorporated into the telescopic denture.
 In actual fact, the amount of retentive force required to unseat the Telescopic Denture is about 2kg.

 Food entrapment occurs when you don’t have the right design or fitment.
 You need the right team of dental technicians and dental specialist to have the perfect fit.
 Dr. Florian Mack is the person you want making your Telescopic Dentures to illuminate this problem.

-Dr. Florian Mack is a Denture Specialist & Prosthodontist with branch locations at Robina on the Gold Coast and Brisbane.
+Dr. Florian Mack is a Denture Specialist & Prosthodontist with branch locations at our Brisbane City practice or Southport on the Gold Coast.
 Please give us a call 07 3221 0443 or Contact Us and we will arrange a consultation at your convenience.